8-year-old girl shot in Bronx apartment, circumstances unknown

 MOTT HAVEN, The Bronx (WABC) -- An 8-year-old girl was shot in the Bronx Wednesday morning, but the circumstances of the incident are unknown at this time.

-The girl arrived at Lincoln Hospital with a gunshot wound to the abdomen or shoulder just after 9 a.m.
+The girl arrived at Lincoln Hospital with a gunshot wound to the abdomen just after 9 a.m.

 Authorities say she was wounded inside her 11th floor apartment in the Paterson Houses, a city-run complex in the Mott Haven section.